SwiftERM Hyper-personalisation for ecommerce email marketing

 • Educate your customers to better understand the ingredients in the products they use.
 You can make this process easier for them by offering guides and credible content.

 • Be transparent with your audience.
 The active ingredients used in The Ordinary’s products are on their own quite cheap.
-However, they become expensive when luxury companies add the premium tag to them.
+However, they become expensive when luxury companies add a premium tag to them.
 That’s why The Ordinary is transparent with its products and can justify their incredibly low price.

 Free viral influencer content